stratforms logo | very dark

 Outcome

-Tim Tam’s sales into China were de-risked and accelerated through an official supplier model, strategic wholesale expansion, and disciplined B2B execution.
-What started as an eCommerce Daigou experiment became a structured, multi-platform retail presence—anchored in supply chain visibility and brand control.
+Tim Tam’s entry into China was strategically de-risked and accelerated through the establishment of an official supplier model, a clearly defined long-term vision, and disciplined execution across wholesale and B2B channels.
+What began as an opportunistic eCommerce Daigou pathway was transformed into a structured, multi-channel route-to-market (RTM) strategy—underpinned by strong channel execution, supply chain visibility, and brand control.

 Note: The case studies presented on this website highlight projects led by Jonathan Cox, Stratforms and the China execution team over the past 25 years.
 They include both current and former client work, and in some cases, projects undertaken in partnership with other entities or collaborative teams.
 These case studies are shared strictly for historical and illustrative reference, and do not imply ongoing client relationships, endorsements, or current affiliations unless explicitly stated.